-1986 is a year that is significant for anyone living in the Permian Basin at the time.
+1986 is a significant year for anyone living in the Permian Basin.
 That year marked the start of a dramatic downturn in the oilfield that left many without a job.
-As the foundation trustees watched this situation unfold around them, they did what good stewards do.
-They asked themselves how they could respond to the need.
-The decision was made to provide scholarships through Midland College to give students the opportunity to launch their post-high school career.
-To date, more than 20,000 students have benefited from Legacy.
+As the foundation trustees watched the situation unfold, they asked themselves how they could strategically respond to the need.
+The answer was to launch an innovative scholarship program at Midland College, providing graduates from any high school in Midland County the opportunity to pursue a college education.

-In 2003, Helen Greathouse Charitable Trust partnered with Abell-Hanger Foundation, and the scholarship was renamed, Legacy.
-In 2006, a third Midland family, Harvey and Harriet Herd, joined this rich tradition of supporting MC students in their pursuit of higher education.
-That tradition continued to grow when Dorothy and Clarence Scharbauer, through the Scharbauer Foundation, united with the other three family foundations to support this great educational legacy.
+In 2003, Helen Greathouse Charitable Trust partnered with the Abell-Hanger Foundation, and the scholarship was renamed Legacy.
+In 2006, a third Midland family, Harvey, and Harriet Herd, through the Chaparral Foundation, joined this rich tradition of supporting MC students in their pursuit of higher education.
+That tradition grew again when Dorothy and Clarence Scharbauer, through the Scharbauer Foundation, united with the other three foundations to support this tremendous educational legacy.

 Visit the Midland College Legacy website.